zeroluck/docs/sources/articles/hobsons-saml.md

 1. Configure Metadata Filters: Do not make any changes.

-2. Configure specific Relying Pary: Check this option and a link "Configure Relying Party" will appear.
+2. Configure specific Relying Party: Check this option and a link "Configure Relying Party" will appear.

 3. Configure Relying Party: Click the link and a new window shall appear.